What Was The Inspiration For 9takes?

 Don’t tell someone to go on a journey.
 Ask them questions that lead them on a journey.

-I only started making progress when I started asking them questions.
+I only started making progress when I started asking people questions.
+And this applies everywhere — not just when exploring personality, but in every conversation where something feels off.

-How are they similar or different from the other people in their lives?
+This applies to personality too.
+How are people similar or different from others in their lives?
 What celebrity are they similar to?
-If you start thinking about that, you can quickly get into discussions about personality.
+Start thinking about that and you can quickly get into discussions about personality.
 The responses usually fell into two broad categories:

 - “I am too unique, and no one is like me”